NetApp/trident/README.md

 ### Getting Help

 Trident is a supported NetApp product.
-See the [find the support you need](http://mysupport.netapp.com/info/web/ECMLP2619434.html) landing page on the Support site for options available to you.
+See the [find the support you need](http://mysupport.netapp.com/info/web/ECMLP2619434.html) page on the Support site for options available to you.
 To open a support case, use the serial number of the backend storage system and select containers and Trident as the category you want help in.

-There is also a vibrant discussion community of container users and engineers on the #containers channel of [Slack]( http://netapp.io/slack).
+There is also a vibrant community of container users and engineers on the [#containers]((https://netapppub.slack.com/messages/C1E3QH84C)) channel of [Slack]( http://netapp.io/slack).
 This can be a great place to get answers and discuss with like-minded peers; highly recommended!

 ## Caveats